 As of September 30, 2013, two portfolio companies were on non-accrual status with an aggregate debt cost basis of approximately \$39.5 million, or 12.6% of the cost basis of all debt investments in our portfolio.
 As of September 30, 2012, six portfolio companies were either fully or partially on non-accrual status with an aggregate debt cost basis of approximately \$61.1 million, or 17.3% of the cost basis of all debt investments in our portfolio.
-During the year ended September 30, 2013, we sold our investments in two portfolio companies that had been on non-accrual status, wrote off our investment in one portfolio company that had been on non-accrual status.
-See "Overview - Investment Highlights" for more information.
+During the year ended September 30, 2013, we sold our investments in two portfolio companies that had been on non-accrual status, wrote off our investment in one portfolio company that had been on non-accrual status, and sold substantially all of the assets of one portfolio company that had been on non-accrual status.
+See "- Overview - Investment Highlights" for more information.
 There were no portfolio companies that changed from accrual status to non-accrual during the year ended September 30, 2013.

 Other income for the years ended September 30, 2013 and 2012, consisted primarily of success fees, which we generally recognize when payment is received.
 During the year ended September 30, 2013, we received an aggregate of \$1.7 million in success fees, which resulted from the early payoffs at par of Westlake for \$1.1 million in December 2012 and CMI for \$0.6 million in September 2013.
 In addition, we received prepayment fees in the aggregate of \$0.9 million during the year ended September 30, 2013, which resulted from the early payoffs of eight of our syndicate investments at par during the year.
-During the year ended September 30, 2012, we received an aggregate of \$4.0 million in success fees, which resulted from the early payoffs of eight of our syndicate investments at par during the year.
-During the year ended September 30, 2012, we received an aggregate of \$1.1 million, in success fees, which resulted from the early payoffs at par of Winchester Electronics ("Winchester") for \$1.2 million, Global Materials Technologies ("GMT") for \$1.1 million, RCS Management Holding Co. ("RCS") for \$0.9 million and Northern Contours, Inc. ("Northern Contours") for \$0.8 million.
+During the year ended September 30, 2012, we received an aggregate of \$4.0 million in success fees, which resulted from the early payoffs at par of Winchester Electronics ("Winchester") for \$1.2 million, Global Materials Technologies ("GMT") for \$1.1 million, RCS Management Holding Co. ("RCS") for \$0.9 million and Northern Contours, Inc. ("Northern Contours") for \$0.8 million.
 In addition, we received prepayment fees in the aggregate of \$0.2 million during the year ended September 30, 2012, which resulted from the early payoffs of five of our syndicate investments at par during the year.